 - 1.1 The Sandridge Parish Neighbourhood Plan (the Plan) has been written by local residents to shape the future development of the neighbourhood.
-The Plan covers the period 2019-2036, which aligns with the end of the plan period for the emerging St Albans City and District Local Plan (the Local Plan). - 1.2 St Albans District Council (SADC) formally designated the whole of the Parish of Sandridge as the relevant Neighbourhood Area on 24th April 2014.
+The Plan supports the delivery of strategic policies contained in the Saved Policies of the St. Albans District Local Plan Review 1994 (the Local Plan).
+The Plan covers the period 2019-2036, which aligned with the end of the plan period for the withdrawn St Albans City and District Local Plan. - 1.2 St Albans District Council (SADC) formally designated the whole of the Parish of Sandridge as the relevant Neighbourhood Area on 24th April 2014.
 The Neighbourhood Area is shown at Figure 1. below.
-Sandridge Parish Council is the qualifying body for the preparation of the Plan. - 1.3 The purpose of the Plan is: - i. to set out a positive vision of the future needs of the Parish in terms of its housing development, highways and transport, commerce, employment and health, wellbeing and environment; and - ii. to create a framework for delivering a sustainable future for the benefit of all who live, work in, or visit the neighbourhood.
+Sandridge Parish Council is the qualifying body for the preparation of the Plan. - 1.3 The purpose of the Plan is: - to set out a positive vision of the future needs of the Parish in terms of its housing development, highways and transport, commerce, employment and health, wellbeing and environment; and - ii. to create a framework for delivering a sustainable future for the benefit of all who live, work in, or visit the neighbourhood.